 If you've already received a loan estimate from your lender, you will be able to view the estimated interest rate and APR.
 The interest rate should be found under the "Loan Terms" subheading, which is located on page one.
 As for the APR, it should be listed under the "Comparisons" section on page three.

 Before you start to perform comparisons to the numerous loan options available to you, it's important that you understand how APR and interest rates affect the loan.
 When you're looking at the APR of an adjustable-rate loan, the rate that's listed won't accurately reflect how high your interest rate can get.

-You should also avoid performing comparisons between adjustable-rate loans and fixed-rate loans.
+You should also avoid performing comparisons between fixed and adjustable rate mortgages.
 As mentioned previously, the interest rate for an adjustable-rate mortgage usually starts out lower when compared to the rate for a fixed-rate mortgage.
 However, this doesn't mean that an adjustable-rate mortgage is right for you and your specific situation.
 With these considerations in mind, you shouldn't find it too difficult to compare the different quotes you receive while searching for the best interest rate.

 How an Interest Rate is Determined